 - Not attending or hosting gatherings when ill.

 “We’re still pretty confident that the vaccine is going to protect against severe disease and deaths to a certain extent, especially if you’re boostered,” says Katelyn Jetelina, an epidemiologist at the UTHealth Houston School of Public Health in Dallas, who authors a popular newsletter breaking down the latest COVID news.
 “Boostered is what I’m calling fully vaccinated now.”

-- Limiting the number of people who come to celebrate.
+- Limiting the number of people who attend events.

 - Staying home if exposed to or showing symptoms of COVID.

 Which tests and masks work against omicron?

 Jetelina recommends using rapid antigen tests to detect COVID prior to holiday gatherings.
 “Rapid antigen tests work against both delta and omicron,” she says.
 “These tests don’t try to detect the spike protein, which is what has changed with the omicron variant.
 The test detects other parts of the virus, so manufacturers have already come out saying they work against all currently known variants.”

 - Testing more than once, with at least 24 hours between tests.

 - Isolating for at least 10 days if a test result is positive.